 NYU Libraries acquired Mango, an online language-learning system.
 Mango helps users learn languages including Arabic, Spanish, French, Japanese, Brazilian Portuguese, German, Mandarin Chinese, Greek, Italian, and Russian.
 It also provides users with instruction on pronunciation, grammatical correctness, and cultural notes.

-To access Mango from the library homepage (http://library.nyu.edu) click on "Articles via Databases" and then on “Databases A-Z”, Mango will be listed under “M”.
+To access Mango from the library homepage click on "Articles & Databases" and then on “Databases A-Z”, Mango will be listed under “M”.
 The system will prompt you to create a profile before you can access it.

 Speaking Freely Program

-The NYU College of Art & Science offers language coaching sessions to all NYU undergraduate and graduate students and staff free of charge through the Speaking Freely Program.
-The 75-minute language coaching sessions meet once a week for ten weeks each semester at various locations on campus starting on September 16th, 2013 .
-No books are required and there’s no pressure of grades.
-For more information please visit: http://speakingfreely.cas.nyu.edu/page/home.
+The NYU College of Arts & Science offers language coaching sessions to all NYU undergraduate and graduate students and staff free of charge through the Speaking Freely Program.
+The 75-minute language coaching sessions meet once a week for ten weeks each semester at various locations on campus, usually starting the second week of the semester.
+No books are required and there is no pressure of grades.
+For more information please visit the Speaking Freely Homepage.

 The possibility of having language tables for our students is currently being explored.
 As soon as these options take shape, we will post them here for your reference.